hirokoymj/gcp-study-note/Final.md

 Q18 Aron needs to bulid up a Compute Engine application in a solitary VPC accross two regions.
 The application should communicate over VPN to an on-premises network.
 How should the deploy the VPN?

 1. Deploy Cloud VPN gateway in each region and ensure that each resion has at least one VPN tunnel to the on-premise peer gateway.
-2. Create a Global Cloud VPN Gateway with VPN tunnels from each region to the on-premises Peer gateway.
+2. Create a Global Cloud VPN Gateway with VPN tunnels from each region to the on-premises Peer gateway.(a)
 3. Using VPC Shareing expose the VPC to on-premises n/w
 4. None of the above